pytorch/PiPPy/README.md

 # PiPPy Quickstart

 PiPPy consists of two parts: a _compiler_ and a _runtime_.
-The compiler takes your model code, splits it up, and transforms it into a `Pipe`, which is a wrapper that describes how to execute the model in pipeline parallelism.
-The runtime executes the `Pipe` in parallel, handling things like micro-batch splitting and gradient propagation/syncing.
-We will cover the APIs for these concepts in this section.
+The compiler takes your model code, splits it up, and transforms it into a `Pipe`, which is a wrapper that describes the model at each pipeline stage and their data-flow relationship.
+The runtime executes the `Pipe` in parallel, handling things like micro-batch splitting, scheduling, communication, and gradient propagation, etc. We will cover the APIs for these concepts in this section.

 ## Splitting a Model with Pipe